BrayceFepa/hrsystem/ApiDoc/UsersDoc.md

 **Field Reference - Personal Information:**

+> **Note:** This is a reference for the complete employee workflow.
+For full endpoint documentation, request/response examples, and field specifications, see [PersonalInfoDoc.md](./PersonalInfoDoc.md)

 | Field                | Type   | Required | Description                         |
 | -------------------- | ------ | -------- | ----------------------------------- |
 | `dateOfBirth`        | date   | ✅       | Employee date of birth (YYYY-MM-DD) |